ajsharp/bunyan/README.md

 =========
 The only configuration options required are the database and collection name.

-For rails apps, puts the config block in an initializer.
+For rails apps, put the following config block in an initializer.

     # config/initializers/bunyan.rb
     Bunyan::Logger.configure do |config|